Common nightingale

-The common nightingale, rufous nightingale or simply nightingale (Luscinia megarhynchos), is a small passerine bird best known for its powerful and beautiful song.
-It was formerly classed as a member of the thrush family Turdidae, but is now more generally considered to be an Old World flycatcher, Muscicapidae.
-It belongs to a group of more terrestrial species, often called chats.
+The common nightingale, rufous nightingale or simply nightingale (Luscinia megarhynchos), is a small passerine bird which is best known for its powerful and beautiful song.
+An Old World flycatcher, it belongs to a group of more terrestrial species, often called chats.
+Its range partly overlaps with that of the more northerly thrush nightingale (Luscinia luscinia), a closely related species with which hybrids have occurred.

-Etymology
+Taxonomy

+The common nightingale belongs to a distinctive group of Old World flycatchers, known as chats, that were formerly thought to be thrushes.
+Genetic analysis showed that they were in fact a type of flycatcher (Muscicapidae), with the resemblance to thrushes being the result of convergent evolution.